TOPLLab/WARDuino/benchmarks/README.md

 ## Runnig on a board

-Currently, the ESPruinio tests only work for the `esp32`.
+Currently, the benchmarks only work for the `esp32`.

-Place a list of benchmarks you wich to execute in `bench.list` then run:
+Place a list of benchmarks you which to execute in `bench.list` then run:

-- For WARDuino: `./warduino_bench.sh {OUTPUFILE}` (this will flash an ino file on the board that runs the webassembly bytecode generated from the `C` implementaion with `emcc`)
+- For WARDuino: `./warduino_bench.sh {OUTPUTFILE}` (this will flash an ino file on the board that runs the WebAssembly bytecode with WARDuino generated from the `C` implementation with `clang`)
    - Add the env variable `BOARD=ESP8266` for that board
-- For Espruino: `./espruino_bench.sh {OUTPUFILE}` (this will flash the board with Espruino and execute all the tasks)
+- For Espruino: `./espruino_bench.sh {OUTPUTFILE}` (this will flash the board with Espruino and execute all the tasks)
+- For Wasm3: `./wasm3_bench.sh {OUTPUTFILE}` (this will flash an ino file on the board that runs the WebAssembly bytecode with Wasm3 generated from the `C` implementation with `clang`)
-- For Espruino: `./native_bench.sh {OUTPUFILE}` (this will flash the board with each of the C files and time execution)
+- For native: `./native_bench.sh {OUTPUTFILE}` (this will flash the board with each of the C files and time execution)
 - Or `./all_bench.sh {out_file}` to do then all